 - a.
 The Waterfront Strip was conveyed to Cranberry Bay Homeowners Association (CBHA) from the Bounds Family in 2007.
 The Protective Covenants, the Easement documents, and the Lake Lands Agreement, and the power to enforce these documents was assigned in 2007. - b.
-At the time of the conveyance of the Waterfront Strip, CBHA honored all docks assigned to lot owners by the Bounds family and were on file with the Ohio Department Natural Resources (ODNR).
-These lot owners entered into lease agreements with the CBHA by signing and receiving the CBHA DUILA.
+At the time of the conveyance of the Waterfront Strip, CBHA honored all dock spaces assigned to lot owners by the Bounds family and were on file with the Ohio Department Natural Resources (ODNR).
+These lot owners entered into license agreements with the CBHA by signing and receiving the CBHA DUILA.
 All DUILA's are on file with the CBHA in the CBHA lock box. - c.
-The goal of the CBHA Dock Committee is to work with residents to maintain the inventory of over 250 docks, review existing conditions of docks and seawalls, recommend improvements and update existing documentation.
+The goal of the CBHA Dock Committee is to work with residents to maintain the inventory of over 250 docks spaces, review existing conditions of dock and seawall structures, recommend improvements and update existing documentation.
 They also work with ODNR to maintain records and coordinate the updating of licenses.